Workshop

 email.esoup.net.
 300 IN ALIAS region.azure.example.net.

-The Key Difference for CAA: Because the resolver querying for app.esoup.net receives an A/AAAA record answer, not a CNAME, the CAA lookup rule about restarting at the target is not triggered.
-The CAA check proceeds normally up the DNS tree starting from app.esoup.net, looking for CAA records at app.esoup.net itself, then esoup.net, and finally the TLD/root if nothing is found lower down.
+The Key Difference for CAA: Because the resolver querying for app.esoup.net receives an A/AAAA record answer, not a CNAME, there is no alias for the resolver to follow.
+The CAA check proceeds using the standard parent-climbing algorithm starting from app.esoup.net, guaranteeing that your zone's CAA policy governs — regardless of what the service provider publishes on their side.

 Result: Using an ALIAS record instead of a CNAME keeps the CAA policy check firmly within the authority of your esoup.net zone.